Auditing the Reliability of Multimodal Generative Search: Methodology

 \textbf{Query Sources.} We gathered queries from three domains to evaluate domain-specific failure modes: \begin{itemize} \item \textbf{Medical} (1,000 queries): Health and wellness questions sampled from the Comprehensive Medical Q\&A Dataset~\citep{thedevastator2023medical}. \item \textbf{Economic} (109 queries): Financial and market-related questions drawn from the hard web-question subset of FinGPT Search Agents~\citep{10.1145/3677052.3698637}. \item \textbf{General} (1,000 queries): Broad knowledge questions sampled from Google's Natural Questions~\citep{kwiatkowski-etal-2019-natural}. \end{itemize}

-\textbf{Filtering.} To ensure a rigorous evaluation of standalone facts, we removed claims shorter than 60 characters, retained only single-video citations to isolate source attribution, and excluded failed metadata retrievals, yielding 11,943 distinct claim--video pairs (Medical: 7,084; Economic: 779; General: 4,080).
+\textbf{Filtering.} To help with the process of evaluating standalone facts, we removed claims shorter than 60 characters, retained only claims that cite a single video to isolate source attribution, and excluded failed metadata retrievals, yielding 11,943 distinct claim--video pairs (Medical: 7,084; Economic: 779; General: 4,080).
 Figure~\ref{fig:dataset_overview} summarizes the resulting dataset across the three domains, showing the distributions of claim length, video duration, and upload dates of cited videos.

 \textbf{Textual Extraction.} For each cited video, we independently extracted the textual metadata serving as verification evidence: transcript (generated via the Whisper Automated Speech Recognition model), title, description, video duration, and upload date.
 We emphasize that these are extracted independently by our auditing pipeline.
 We make no assumptions about what information the generating system internally accessed or how it processed the cited videos.
 Our audit does rest on one deliberate assumption: that when the system cites a video as evidence for a claim, a user would reasonably expect that video to support the claim.
 This reflects the user-facing contract implied by the citation, and it is precisely this contract that we evaluate.